giftos1/TravelTrackerPart1/README.md

 # Outcome
 This project helped me build my skills in python using: selection, repetition, file input/output, exceptions, lists and string formatting.

+# The following sample run was made using a CSV file that contained:

+Lima,Peru,3,n

+Auckland,New Zealand,1,v

+Rome,Italy,12,n

 # The expected final output is shown below:
 - Travel Tracker 1.0 - by Gift Sydney Ogingo
 - 3 places loaded from places.csv